 We have a fund (Holy Trinity Mission Fund) which is used to support members of the church who want to take part in mission opportunities.
 It is also the route through which we can support mission organisations.
 If anyone wants to apply for support from the Mission Fund, then contact the Mission Committee or directly to Ian Baird-Smith.
 This is also used for donations to one-off appeals and similar worthwhile causes.

 We support the work of Maj Simon Farmer, Chaplain to HM Forces, with the offering on Remembrance Sunday for him to be enabled to provide resources for the soldiers he ministers to wherever he may be.
 This has included time in Afghanistan, Cyprus and Sierra Leone as Chaplain to the UK Forces supporting work to assist with the fight against the Ebola virus.
+He has few resources provided directly an our donation helps him minister to the troops.
+He is currently in the UK at Bovington Tank training camp.
 Simon was an associate minister at Holy Trinity.